Discrimination against intersex people: Protection from discrimination

+United Nations Human Rights Council resolution

+In 2024, the United Nations Human Rights Council voted to adopt its first-ever resolution (put forward by the governments of Australia, Finland, Chile, and South Africa) to protect the rights of intersex people.
+The resolution, titled, "Combating discrimination, violence and harmful practices against intersex persons", calls for member states to:Enhance efforts to combat discrimination, violence and harmful practices against persons with innate variations in sex characteristics and address their root causes, such as stereotypes, the spread of misconceptions and inaccurate information, stigma and taboo, and to work to realize the enjoyment of the highest attainable standard of physical and mental health for persons with innate variations in sex characteristics.In addition, the resolution also requests that the UN High Commissioner for Human Rights publishes a report "examining in detail discriminatory laws and policies, acts of violence and harmful practices against persons with innate variations in sex characteristics, in all regions of the world."
+The resolution, passed with twenty-four votes in favour and twenty-three abstentions, has been praised by various human rights and intersex advocacy organizations, including ILGA, Human Rights Watch, OII Europe and InterACT.

 Right to life

 Intersex people face genetic de-selection via pregnancy terminations and preimplantation genetic diagnosis, as well as abandonment, neglect, infanticide and murder due to their sex characteristics.
 In 2015, the Council of Europe published an Issue Paper on Human rights and intersex people, remarking:

 In 2015, Chinese news reported a case of abandonment of an infant, thought likely due to its sex characteristics.
 Hong Kong activist Small Luk reports that this is not uncommon, in part due to the historic imposition of a policy of one child per family.
 Cases of infanticide, attempted infanticide, and neglect have been reported in China, Uganda and Pakistan.

 Kenyan reports suggest that the birth of an intersex infant may be viewed as a curse.
 In 2015, it was reported that an intersex Kenyan adolescent, Muhadh Ishmael, was mutilated and later died.
 Ishmael had previously been described as a curse on his family.